leangjia/blender_docs/trunk/blender_docs/manual/animation/constraints/tracking/ik_solver.rst

 Target
    :ref:`ui-data-id` used to select the an armature.

 Pole Target
    Object for pole rotation.

 Iterations
    Maximum number of solving iterations.

 Chain Length
    How many bones are included in the IK effect.
 Set to 0 to include all bones.

 Use Tail
    Include bone's tail as last element in chain.

 Stretch
    Enable IK stretching.

-Weight
-   Position
+Weight Position
    For Tree-IK: Weight of position control for this target.

-   Rotations
+Rotation
    Chain follows rotation of target.

 Target
    Disable for targetless IK.

 Rotation
    Chain follows rotation of target.